Embattled wildlife rehabilitator leaving Cedar Rapids

 Amber Oldfield, 39, who faced a choice of moving or giving up the animals, said last month she expected it to take another year-and-a-half to get her affairs in order and find a new place to mend injured, sick or abandoned wildlife, such as foxes, beavers, raccoons, ducks, geese, rabbits and other critters.

-However, she was able to find a home with a half-mile-long driveway on a 2-acre property outside Coggon.
+However, she was able to find a home with a half-mile-long driveway on a 2-acre property.

 ”I’m off the road, so that is good,” she said.
 “To be honest with you, it is a relief that I am moving forward to something where I can continue what I am doing.”